Abdurahman-Khattab/Berlin-Rental-Market-Clustering/README.md

 - Market Demand: A strong preference for move-in-ready, low-maintenance housing.
 - Cost-Plus Pricing: New developments must recoup high land, material, and regulatory compliance costs.

-This trend holds true across the entire city, indicating that "newness" is a universally valued attribute, independent of location.
 ---

 ### 2. Rent Distribution by Construction Period